International: February 1 for Fall, September 1 for Spring

 International students should apply early and contact faculty members about admissions as soon as they are interested in the program.

 Applications will not be available to the department for anywhere from 2 weeks to 2 months after submissions.
-Please contact Felix Arnold after this time to check on the status of your application.
+Please contact Adrea Dottavio after this time to check on the status of your application.